saylerb/mac-playbook/README.md

 To automatically generate and setup ssh keys for github, the playbook needs a github api token.
-Go to github settings, personal access tokens and generate one, copy to your clipboard.
-Then run the command below:
+Go to github settings, personal access tokens and generate one.
+When generating a new key, make sure to select the correct scopes.
+For example, if you want to programmically add a public key to github, check the `admin:public_key` scope.
+When you're done, copy the API key to your clipboard.
+Then run the command below to add the key to an environment variable so the ansible script can read it out:

 ```bash
 export GITHUB_API_TOKEN=`pbpaste`